Azure Functions (Serverless) with RESTEasy Reactive, Undertow, or Reactive Routes

 The quarkus-azure-functions-http

-One azure function deployment can represent any number of JAX-RS, servlet, Reactive Routes, or Funqy HTTP endpoints.
+One azure function deployment can represent any number of Jakarta REST, servlet, Reactive Routes, or Funqy HTTP endpoints.

 这项技术被认为是preview。 在 preview(预览) 中,不保证向后兼容和在生态系统中的存在。具体的改进可能需要改变配置或API,并且正在计划变得 稳定 。欢迎在我们的 邮件列表 中提供反馈,或在我们的 GitHub问题列表 中提出问题。 For a full list of possible statuses, check our FAQ entry. |